Mécia Lopes de Haro: Annulment of her marriage to Sancho

 The Portuguese clergy rose against the marriage, not so much because of direct opposition but as an indirect way of embarrassing the king in order to hasten his fall.
-Their contempt for the king arose from various perceived injustices, such as the revocation of a grant to the monastery of Bouco made by Afonso I of Portugal and confirmed by Afonso II.
+Their contempt for the king arose from various perceived injustices, such as the revocation of a grant to the monastery of Bouço made by Afonso I of Portugal and confirmed by Afonso II.

 Pope Innocent IV addressed a papal bull to Afonso, Count of Boulogne, brother to the king and aspirant to the throne, in which he requested that Afonso raise troops from Boulogne to assist the church in the Holy Land.
 Given the plans of the Portuguese clergy and the pope, this seems simply to have been a pretext to allow Afonso to bring armed men to Lisbon.
-While Alfonso was heir to Sancho, this could change at any time were the childless Mécia to produce an heir and so he set about separating the spouses.
+While Afonso was heir to Sancho, this could change at any time were the childless Mécia to produce an heir and so he set about separating the spouses.
 He focused on their consanguinity, both descending from Afonso I of Portugal, a relationship within a degree prohibited by the church but tolerated in the Iberian social context.
-Afonso took this to the pope, who issued a bull that decried the state of the kingdom, and backed by complaints from the Portuguese bishops, threatened that unless Sancho live up to his responsibilities, "appropriate measures" would be taken.
+Afonso took this to the pope, who issued a bull that decried the state of the kingdom, and backed by complaints from the Portuguese bishops, threatened that unless Sancho lived up to his responsibilities, "appropriate measures" would be taken.
 Sancho refused to repudiate his wife, and the pope then carried through with his threat, annulling the marriage.

-Deposition of king and the kidnapping of the queen
+Deposition of the king and the kidnapping of the queen

 On 24 July and 1 August 1245, two bulls were promulgated, the first addressed to the barons of the kingdom, the second to the clergy, which decreed the deposition of the king.
-The king sought help from his brother Alfonso, the very man whose maneuvering had led to the deposition.
+The king sought help from his brother Afonso, the very man whose maneuvering had led to the deposition.
 There then occurred an event that directly involved Mécia.
 A nobleman named Raimundo Viegas de Portocarreiro, accompanied by the men of the Count of Boulogne, entered the royal palace at Coimbra and snatched her from the royal bedchamber, taking her to the palace at Vila Nova de Ourém.
-Sancho, embarrassed at the kidnapping and finding himself powerless to recover his wife, abdicated and fled to Toledo, dying in 1248.
+Sancho, embarrassed by the kidnapping and finding himself powerless to recover his wife, abdicated and fled to Toledo, dying in 1248.
 His will did not name his wife, suggesting that he may have thought her complicit in the kidnapping, a claim also hinted at by later chroniclers although no evidence is found in contemporary sources.